 The GCC error "'long long long' is too long".
 (Though strictly speaking it's really three long.)

-The English word "sacrosanct" is itself an incarnation of this trope.
+The English word "sacrosanct" is itself an subversion of this trope.
 The root "sacro" comes from the Latin word "sacrum", meaning sacred, and the root "sanctus" (the past participle of the Latin word "sanctire") means holy.
 Three guesses on what this adjective means in English.
+It's usually inviolable, although "highly holy" is the original meaning.

 Any street named El Camino Road